Indian rupee sign: Controversy

 The Indian rupee sign selection process was challenged in the Delhi High Court, by petitioner Rakesh Kumar, who was a participant in the competition, described the process as "full of discrepancies" and "flawed", and named the Finance Ministry and the chairman of Indian Rupee Symbol Selection Committee as respondents.
 On 26 November 2010, the Delhi High Court single bench dismissed the writ petition, stating there was no justifiable ground for the stated allegations.

 However, later the Delhi High Court, on 30 January 2013, in W.P. (c) 2449/2012 titled Rakesh Kumar Singh Vs. Union of India (PIL) and listed before the Division bench of the Chief Justice and Mr. Justice V. K. Jain, taking cognizance of and in view of the irregularities and arbitrariness involved in public competitions for designing symbols or logos or designing logos by other methods of important national bodies or institutions, in their judgment directed all the ministries of the Government of India to formulate or prepare guidelines to ensure transparency, wider participation of public and also that such guidelines should be of uniform nature and in uniformity with each others.

 On 11 April 2013, the Finance Ministry formed the guidelines for conducting public competitions for design of symbol or logo.

+In the logo for the 2025-26 Tamil Nadu state budget, the official rupee symbol '₹', used in the previous year logo, was replaced with the Tamil letter 'ரூ' (pronounced 'Roo'), representing 'Roobai,' the Tamil term for rupee.
+The decision received various reactions from political figures and parties.